wgsl-tooling-wg/wesl-spec/Designing.md

 It's not as clear whether we should avoid using all the keywords [reserved by WGSL](https://www.w3.org/TR/WGSL/#reserved-words) for future use.
-Some WESL enhancements may serve as beta versions of future WGSL features, and it'll be easier for programmers if the syntax stays the same.
+Some WESL enhancements may serve as prototypes for future WGSL features, and it'll be easier for programmers if the syntax stays the same.